tallen-hashicorp/vault-tfc-jwt-dynamic-example/README.md

-# vault-tfc-jwt-dynamic-example
+# Vault-TFC-JWT-Dynamic-Example

-Testing out TFC dynamic creds with Vault JWT using this [guide](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration)
+This example demonstrates how to test dynamic credentials with Terraform Cloud (TFC) and HashiCorp Vault using JWT authentication.
+We’ll follow the steps outlined in this [guide](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration).

-## HCP Vault
+## HCP Vault Setup

-For this example I am going to use HCP vault.
+For this example, we'll use HCP Vault.

-1. Login to HCP
+1. **Login to HCP**: Access your HashiCorp Cloud Platform account.
-2. Select Vault Dedicated
+2. **Create a Vault Cluster**:
+   - Navigate to the Vault section.
+   - Select **Vault Dedicated**.
-3. Click + Create Cluster
+   - Click on **+ Create Cluster**.
-4. Select select "Start From Scratch"
+   - Choose **Start From Scratch** as your setup option.
-6. Once its started take note of the public url and token
+3. **Note Important Details**: Once the cluster is up and running, make a note of the public URL and the token.
+You'll need these later.

-## Configure Vault
+## Vault Configuration

-This will work with both on premise Vault and HCP Vault
+These instructions apply to both HCP Vault and on-premise Vault setups.

 ### Access Vault

-Add your public URL
+First, set your environment variables to point to your Vault instance:

 ```bash
 export VAULT_ADDR='https://vault-cluster-public-vault-9a597d10.43dcd635.z1.hashicorp.cloud:8200'
 export VAULT_NAMESPACE='admin'